Our Board

 The KCFC Board of Directors consists of ten (10) Directors, and functions as the entity that is legally responsible for all business and financial decisions of the co-op and its committees, with all committees reporting to the Board.
 Elections occur at the close of our fiscal year in July for expiring terms, which last three years.
 Only Members may apply to be on the Board.

-Board Meetings are currently held the fourth Wednesday of every month starting at 6:00pm, and member-owners are welcome to attend.
-Currently all board meetings are held in-person at Ashley's Pub.
+Board Meetings are currently held the fourth Tuesday of each month 6:00pm, and member-owners are welcome to attend.

 Directors